 Chinatown Storytelling Festival 2025

-We're back with our second year of Chinatown Storytelling Festival from May 8-18, 2025!
-We’ll have screenings at DCTV Firehouse Cinema, workshops and presentations at Think!Chinatown’s Studio, and even walking tours.
-From new stories produced by Think!Chinatown to treasures pulled from our community’s archives, this year will continue to highlight and celebrate stories from within the Chinatown community, while hoping to inspire our next generations of storytellers to come.
+From May 8 to 18, 2025, Chinatown Storytelling Festival is back for its second year!
+The Festival features screenings at DCTV’s Firehouse Cinema, workshops and presentations at Think!Chinatown’s Studio, and walking tours in the neighborhood.
+From a new mini-doc about Chinatown’s artisanal tofu produced by Think!Chinatown to treasures pulled from our community’s archives, this year will continue to highlight and celebrate stories from within the Chinatown community, and inform our next generations of storytellers to come.

 Thank you to our partner and neighbor, Firehouse: DCTV’s Cinema for Documentary Film.